nicolasjveiga/nicolasjveiga/README.md

 # 📌 About Me

 🎓 Student of Internet Systems at UTFPR
-⚙️ Enthusiastic about back-end development, APIs, and automation
+⚙️ Enthusiastic about back-end development, APIs
 💡 Always exploring clean code, good practices, and new technologies
 📈 Interested in building scalable and functional solutions